 The primary advantage of venture builders is in their long-term approach to supporting founders.
 Venture builders apply their domain expertise and use their extensive network and resources to invest in a team and help build their idea; offering long-term security and support which is not often associated with accelerators who are focused with quick scaling.
 This is especially an advantage in today’s climate of economic uncertainty which is likely to see entrepreneurs focus less so on this ‘quick scaling’ approach and more towards achieving long-term growth.

-If you’d like to find out more about the different types of crowdfunding, and the specifics of what these notable crowdfunding platforms and venture builders have to offer, then check out our piece [Mapping out Startup Funding Landscape] here.
+If you’d like to find out more about the different types of crowdfunding, and the specifics of what these notable crowdfunding platforms and venture builders have to offer, then check out our piece on the UK Startup Funding Landscape.